raju4789/play-nine/README.md

 # PLAY NINE
-This is an in‑browser game using React Hooks.
+This is an in‑browser game built using React Hooks.

 __Try me__: https://play-nine.herokuapp.com/